 To be able to apply for a loan the bank may requires you to register and become a customer of a bank.
 During this digital onboarding process Smart-ID could be one ID method, among others, to to choose from to register as a user for the first time.

-When the user has completed the digital onboarding process, Smart-ID can be used for authentication to connect by verifying an existing user’s identity.
-Getting started guides for authentication with the different authentication protocols can be found here.
+When the user has completed the digital onboarding process, Smart-ID can be used for authentication by verifying an existing user’s identity.
+Getting started guides for authentication can be found here.

 As a registered customer in a bank you will be able to apply for a loan.
 To be able to log in to your bank you has to authenticate to prove your identity.
 Smart-ID can be used for authentication, in the same way as it can be used for registering as a new customer.

-An example of an OpenID Connect response when Smart-ID is used for authentication can be found here.
+An example of an OpenID Connect response when Smart-ID is used for authentication:

-The signing result will result in a PAdES (PDF Advanced Electronic Signature) consisting of one or more signed documents (XAdES, implemented as LTV-SDO).
-See the Result section for signing result examples.
+The signing result is usually a signed and sealed PDF (PAdES – PDF Advanced Electronic Signature) consisting of one or more signed documents (XAdES, implemented as LTV-SDO).

 There are no certificate exchanges needed to use Smart-ID.

-Signicat’s test environment preprod.signicat.com is available 24×7, and may be used during your developement and test phase.
+Signicat's test environment preprod.signicat.com (opens new window) is available 24x7 and may be used during your development and test phase.
 All use of this environment is free.